razoumov/publish/eccc.md

-# Advanced topic: running Python scripts from the command line
+# Running Python scripts from the command line

 In this lesson we'll work with bash command line, instead of the Jupyter notebook.
 We want to write a python script 'read.py' that takes a set of gapminder_gdp_*.csv files (one/few/many) as an argument and prints out various statistic